 What factors can influence the acceptance of transfer credits?

-If you’re transferring credit into a Rasmussen College program, the following elements can all have an influence on a credit’s transferability:
+If you’re transferring credit into a Rasmussen University program, the following elements can all have an influence on a credit’s transferability:

 - Letter grade achieved: The listed grade on your transcript can influence whether a course will be awarded credit.
 Generally speaking, a grade of “C” or better (or “Pass” in a Pass/Fail system) has a good chance of transferring successfully.

 - Course material covered: Course-by-course transfer credits from regionally or nationally accredited institutions are evaluated on course content.
 Most courses that are comparable in content will be accepted.
 Typically this means “general education” courses like English Composition or Algebra tend to align with Rasmussen University course standards more easily than highly specialized courses, but there can be exceptions.

 - How long ago the course was taken: Courses that are more than 5 years old may not be eligible to transfer—particularly if they’re focused on specialized material.
 General education credits may be considered for transfer regardless of completion date.